altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - queryTags [<string>, ...]: list of tags of the current query
 - rpivMap:<pivId> <str> [DISK]: maps the id of an uploaded piv to the id of its local counterpart
 - startTaggingModal (boolean): used to determine blue popup to start tagging on LocalView
-- swiped (boolean): controls the swipable tag list on LocalView & UploadedView
+- swiped(Local|Uploaded) (boolean): controls the swipable tag list on LocalView/UploadedView
-- taggedPivCount (int): shows how many pivs are tagged with the current tag on LocalView & UploadedView
+- taggedPivCount(Local|Uploaded) (int): shows how many pivs are tagged with the current tag on LocalView/UploadedView
 - tagMap:<assetId|pivId> (bool): if set, it means that this piv (whether local or uploaded) is tagged with the current tag
 - tags [<string>, ...]: list of tags relevant to the current query, brought from the server
 - uploadedTimeHeader [<semester 1>, <semester 2>, ...]: information for UploadedView time header